devsecops/bootcamp/Week-2/ASSIGNMENTS.md

 Note: All assignments should be made as a pull request to the upstream (i.e. `devsecops`) `bootcamp` repository ([linked here](https://github.com/devsecops/bootcamp), with branch name: `week1-$USERNAME`

 ## Assignment \#2: Basic Ruby Scripting
-File location and name: `bootcamp/source/week2/$USERNAME`
+Directory location and name: `bootcamp/source/week2/$USERNAME`

 Write a Ruby script, using Assumer to enumerate:
   - List of S3 buckets